satra/NiPyPe-Paper/nipype_paper.rst

 Output printed by this method is standardized for all Interfaces.
-It is automatically generated based on inputs and outputs definition and includes information about reaquired inputs, types, and default value.
+It is automatically generated based on inputs and outputs definition and includes information about required inputs, types, and default value.
 Alternatively an extended information is available in the form of auto-generated HTML documentation (available locally and online):|image1|